 Let’s be clear from the outset, if resource efficiency were easy then everyone would be doing it.
 Resource efficiency is complex.
 It requires many parts of the organisation to be engaged for protracted periods of time.
 It seems never-ending, no sooner has some improvement been made but there is a demand for more – whether to satisfy regulators or to remain competitive.
 In short, resource efficiency is not easy!
 The reasons to start the resource efficiency journey are nevertheless quite compelling:

 Energy and Resource Efficiency without the tears

-Niall Enright's book will be published in May 2017.
+Niall Enright's book was published in June 2017.